Dark Tools

 The program features hands-on sessions for practical engagement with these tools and round-table discussions to explore future developments, to align them with the evolving needs of the dark matter community.

-Most talks are by invitation only, but there will be a session for 10-minute presentations by young researchers.
-PhD students and researchers interested in presenting can submit an abstract here.
+There will be several sessions for 10-minute presentations by young researchers.
+PhD students and researchers interested in presenting are kindly suggested to submitt an abstract here.

 Please be cautious, as multiple scamming attempts are targeting the participants of this event.
 All official communications will come directly from one of the organizers.
 Accommodation is not provided, and each participant is responsible for arranging their own lodging.
 Do not respond to scam emails offering accommodation.